trteodor/Line_Follower_STM32H7/README.md

 # FAST_Line_Follower_Robot_STM32H7
 Hi!
 This repository contains all data for my first serious microcontroller project - Line Follower Robot.
+This project was created for educational purposes.

 This project was created over than 1 years ago, now i decide are to refactor a bit MCU source code and publish the project.